 In which areas does the hiring professional spend most of their time?

 A common pain point for hiring teams is sourcing talent.
 The DICE 2018 Recruitment Automation Report determines that almost half (49%) of hiring professionals spend at least 30 hours a week sourcing talent.
-A considerable amount of time that could be better utilised in other aspects of their role, an area that automation could never effectively replace… humanisation.
+A considerable amount of time could be better utilised in other aspects of their role, an area that automation could never effectively replace… humanisation.

 Solution: Automated candidate search and discovery